biodash/biodash.github.io/content/codeclub-setup/index.md

 ### Use RStudio with OSC OnDemand

-OSC OnDemand lets you access OSC resources through your browser and run some software with GUIs, like RStudio.
+OSC OnDemand lets you access OSC resources through your browser and run a couple of applications with GUIs, like RStudio.
 - To get started, go to <https://ondemand.osc.edu/> and log in with your OSC username and password.
 - Then, click on `Interactive Apps` in the blue top bar, and select `RStudio Server (Owens and Pitzer)`.
 - Now, you're on a page from which you can launch an RStudio server that will run on an OSC cluster.